Frippertronics with Red Panda Tensor.

 - Tensor sounds great when followed by ambience.
 Though this Frippertronics mod makes Tensor a long delay, following it with a short delay and ambient reverb can really bring things to life.
 Mode 2 of the Recovery Effects Dirty Murals v3 is a solid choice.

 But really, techniques in this article are just the start.
 Try a more normal delay length of maybe a second for some wonderfully rhythmic repeats.
-And Ovr is 1 mode of 4 modes on Tensor (including Live mode).
+Or set the Dir switch to Alt And Ovr is 1 mode of 4 modes on Tensor (including Live mode).
 While some sounds can be janky, Tensor can do “normal” reversing, pitch shifting and gltiching live when not recording.
 As quirky as Tensor is, it’s an extremely useful pedal to keep on your board.

 Like these practical reviews on quirky pedals?
 I’m not paid by Red Panda or Recovery Effects to write them, so buying me a coffee below is sincerely appreciated.
 It enables me to buy and review more.